naminhcs/naminhcs.github.io/_posts/2023-03-20-python-tutorial.md

 ### First program

-You can create a folder that contains your code, when you open it by vscode, open terminal (control + shilf + `), you can see terminal in bottom.
+You can create a folder that contains your code then open it by vscode.
+After that open terminal (control + shilf + `), you can see terminal in bottom.

 Create new file (.py): **hello.py**.
 Then copy this to **hello.py**